wesen/plz-confirm/ttmp/2025/12/25/005-HINT-PROMPT--add-non-closing-hint-prompt-events-request-updates/analysis/01-hint-prompt-events-and-request-updates-analysis.md

   - the CLI returns “user asked for hint” (including payload)
 - The agent can then **update the existing widget** with its response (e.g., add more info, change options, show additional images) and the user can continue.

-This implies two new capabilities:
+From an implementation perspective, this implies two capabilities we do not have today:

 1) **Intermediate events** on a request (hint events)
 2) **Mutating an existing request** (updating `input` of a pending request)